Nimaoth/Nev/CONTRIBUTING.md

 1. Fork the repository.
 2. Install Nim 2.0.6
 3. Create a working branch and start with your changes!
-4. Make sure you're changes work in the desktop/terminal version
+4. Make sure your changes work in the desktop/terminal version

 ### Pull Request

-For bugfixes, tests or small obvious features/improvements (e.g. implementing more Vim Keybindings) you can directly create a pull request.
+For bug fixes, tests or small obvious features/improvements (e.g. implementing more Vim Keybindings) you can directly create a pull request.
 For everything else please create an issue first so we can discuss if it even makes sense to include that feature and how it should work.

 When you're finished with the changes, create a pull request, also known as a PR.